How To Draw Cartoon Faces Step By Step

 Step 6: Drawing A Cartoon Mouth

-The mouth is another important part of the character’s expression, as it’s a key indicator of how the character is feeling.
+The mouth is another significant part of the character’s expression, as it’s a key indicator of how the character is feeling.
 This is where you determine if you want the character to be smiling, frowning, yelling, nervous, or neutral.
 These various emotions are directly portrayed by the shape of the mouth.

 Step 7: Drawing Cartoon Hair